onekiloparsec/aa-js/README.md

 * In addition, for `Jupiter`: the planetocentric declination of the Sun and the Earth.
 * In addition, for `Saturn`: the details of the rings system.
-* `Earth` & `Moon`: all the coordinates, and many details about the Moon.
-* `nutation`: in longitude, for obliquity, true & mean obliquity of the ecliptic.
 * `Sun`: mean & true anomaly, coordinates.
+* `Earth` & `Moon`: all the coordinates, many details about the Moon, including nutation and aberration.
+* Inside `Earth` module: `nutation`: in longitude, for obliquity, true & mean obliquity of the ecliptic.
-* `aberration`: ecliptic and equatorial.
+* Inside `Earth` module: `aberration`: ecliptic and equatorial.
 * `juliandays`: creation, transformation, local mean sidereal time.
 * `times`: transformation between UTC, TT, AI, UT1...
 * `cosmology`: the cosmology calculator from Ned Wright's, but re-implemented, and tested.